NNPDF/eko/doc/source/theory/Matching.rst

     \tilde{\mathbf{f}}^{(n_f)}(Q^2_1)= \tilde{\mathbf{E}}^{(n_f)}(Q^2_1\leftarrow Q^2_0) \tilde{\mathbf{f}}^{(n_f)}(Q^2_0)

-The bold font indicates the vector space spanned by the :doc:`flavor space <FlavorSpace>` and the equations decouple mostly in the :ref:`Intrinsic Evolution Basis <theory/FlavorSpace:Intrinsic Evolution Bases>`.
+The bold font indicates the vector space spanned by the :doc:`flavor space <FlavorSpace>` and the equations decouple mostly in the :ref:`Intrinsic Evolution Basis <theory/FlavorSpace:Intrinsic QCD Evolution Bases>`.

 If a single threshold :math:`\left(\mu_{h-1}^2 < Q_0^2 < \mu_{h}^2 < Q_1^2 < \mu_{h+1}^2\right)` is present
-we decompose the matching into two independent steps: first, the true QCD induced |OME| :math:`\mathbf{A}^{(n_f)}(\mu_{h}^2)` that are given by perturbative calculations and expressed in the flavor space, and, second, the necessary :doc:`flavor space rotation <FlavorSpace>` :math:`\mathbf{R}^{(n_f)}` to fit the new :ref:`Intrinsic Evolution Basis <theory/FlavorSpace:Intrinsic Evolution Bases>`.
+we decompose the matching into two independent steps: first, the true QCD induced |OME| :math:`\mathbf{A}^{(n_f)}(\mu_{h}^2)` that are given by perturbative calculations and expressed in the flavor space, and, second, the necessary :doc:`flavor space rotation <FlavorSpace>` :math:`\mathbf{R}^{(n_f)}` to fit the new :ref:`Intrinsic Evolution Basis <theory/FlavorSpace:Intrinsic QCD Evolution Bases>`.
 We can then denote the solution as

 .. math ::